Joerg-Schultz/PythonKurs/README.md

 ### Mail
 Dear Students,\
 the starting day of our course is getting closer.
 As pointed out in WueStudy the topic will not be 'Linux and Perl'.
 Rather, we will learn programming in Python (OK, first steps of 😉).
+The course will be completely online, as I want you to use your own computer to start programming.
 As we have only five days, I would hate it if we loose precious time for installing the needed resources.
 Thus, I want everyone of you to have the following installed and running on the computer you are gonne work with: